GBell94/Tic-Tac-Toe/README.md

 ### Solved Bugs

 - The check_row, check_column and check_diagonal functions did not work correctly initially and were rewritten to return the winner.
 - The play_again function printed out the request for user information but did not restart or exit in response.
 This was due to attempting to change a global variable within the function.
-This was changed to return True/False and the global variable changed outside the play_again function.
+This was rewritten to return True/False and the global variable changed outside the play_again function.

 ### Remaining Bugs